Hermann Müller (politician, born 1876): 1918 to 1919: revolution and National Assembly

 During the German Revolution of 1918–1919, Müller was a member of the Greater Berlin Executive Council of Workers and Soldiers (Vollzugsrat der Arbeiter- und Soldatenräte Groß-Berlin) where he represented the position of the SPD leadership arguing in favor of elections to a constituent national assembly instead of the creation of a council republic as the more radical members of the Council wanted.
 He later published a book on his experience during the revolution.

 In January 1919, Müller was elected to the Weimar National Assembly, which was to be Germany's interim parliament and draft a new constitution.
 In February, the Assembly elected Friedrich Ebert president of Germany and appointed Philipp Scheidemann as minister president (head of government).
 The two men had been the joint chairmen of the SPD, and Müller and Otto Wels were elected as their replacements with 373 and 291 out of 376 votes, respectively.
-Wels focused on internal leadership and organization, whilst Müller was the external representative of the party.
-In 1919 and 1920–28, Müller was also parliamentary party leader first in the Weimar National Assembly and then the Reichstag of the Weimar Republic.
+Wels focused on internal leadership and organisation, whilst Müller was the external representative of the party.
+In 1919 and 1920–1928, Müller was also parliamentary party leader first in the Weimar National Assembly and then the Reichstag of the Weimar Republic.
 He was chosen chairman of the Reichstag's Committee on Foreign Affairs.
 In 1920, he won a seat in the Reichstag for Franconia (Franken in German) and changed his name to Müller-Franken to distinguish himself from other members named Müller.